Spice to Uriah Heep — The Transition

 In the summer of 1968, Newton left to join Spice.
 Hensley stayed with The Gods until they split in February 1969, whereupon he temporarily forsook the organ, replacing former Pirate Mick Green on guitar in the Cliff Bennett Band, just as the latter were evolving into the enigmatically named Toe Fat.
 Hensley also participated in a few dubious recording efforts around this time, two of which — “Head Machine” and “Weed” — can command silly money from ardent Uriah Heep collectors on the few occasions they come onto the market.
 Toe Fat had just finished a largely Hensley written album when Newton got in touch and offered him the job with Spice.
 It was Christmas 1969.
 With Hensley in place, it was decided to go for a change of name — the impetus, and the actual name Uriah Heep, seeming to stem from Bron again.
 The tracks done with Spice were shelved, and the album was finished with Hensley.

 With the addition of Ken Hensley into the Spice/Uriah Heep arena, the band quickly developed their definitive sound, based on vocal harmonies and a driving Vanilla Fudge influenced guitar/keyboard combination.
-It was the adaptation and refinement of this sound, along with the added dimenslon of Hensley’s composlng skills, that took the band to the top in the mid-seventies.
+It was the adaptation and refinement of this sound, along with the added dimension of Hensley’s composing skills, that took the band to the top in the mid-seventies.
 Nonetheless it was still far from plain sailing, as they proceeded to go through no less than four drummers during their first year of trading.
 Alex Napier actually quit after recording just two tracks of the first Uriah Heep album, and was replaced by Nigel “Ollie” Olsson.
 It was this line-up which finished the “Very ‘Eavy, Very ‘Umble” album, issued on the new Philips offshoot Vertigo Records (prices 42s 6d!) in June 1970.
 Olsson left to join Elton John’s band just prior to the taping of Heep’s second album “Salisbury”, and was replaced by Keith Baker from Bakerloo (he’d also been Supertramp’s first drummer).
 He lasted until October, and was in turn replaced by Ian Clarke from fellow Vertigo artists Cressida for Heep’s third album “Look At Yourself”.
 Because of contractural problems Clarke’s contributions went uncredited at the time — we can at last rectify this!

 © ® 1993 Red Steel Productions